soundpress/RulesOfNYC/docs/c35/index.rst

 (p) Responding to invalid matching claims reports.
 In the event that the Board concludes that one or more of a participant's matchable contribution claims are invalid, a participant responding to the Board's report shall do so by the March 15 following the election or 60 days after receiving the report, whichever is later.
 In the case of a special election, a participant shall respond to an invalid matching claims report no later than 60 days after receiving the report.

 (q) Ballot disqualification by Board of Elections; candidate not opposed on the ballot.
 The Board will not make payment to any participant disqualified from the ballot by the Board of Elections or by a court, or to any participant for an election in which all other candidates have been disqualified from the ballot by the Board of Elections or by a court, until after such participant or other candidate, as the case may be, is restored to the ballot by a subsequent determination by a court of competent jurisdiction.
-A participant who appears as the only candidate on the ballot in an election shall not be eligible to receive public funds, notwithstanding any write-in candidates in that election, except as otherwise provided in Rule 5-02(b).
+A participant who appears as the only candidate on the ballot in an election shall not be eligible to receive public funds, notwithstanding any write-in candidates in that election, except as otherwise provided in 52 RCNY § 5-02(b).

 (r) Reduction in maximum public funds payable.
 Pursuant to § 3-705 of the Act, the maximum amount of public funds a participant may otherwise be eligible to receive will be reduced by the sum of the following: